Vivos Sleep Apnea Treatment

-Dr. Callicutt and Dr. Dayries are now treating people of all ages with a proprietary, non-invasive, nonsurgical treatment option for the treatment of mild-to-moderate sleep apnea, snoring, and sleep-disordered breathing.
+Dr. Dayries and Dr. Brice are now treating people of all ages with a proprietary, non-invasive, nonsurgical treatment option for the treatment of mild-to-moderate sleep apnea, snoring, and sleep-disordered breathing.

 Your sleep apnea may be the result of an obstruction in the airway caused by narrow dental arches and/or an underdeveloped jaw.